watertap-org/watertap/docs/technical_reference/property_models/water.rst

    * 1e-6 for latent heat of vaporization
    * 1e3 for the dynamic viscosity
    * 1 for the thermal conductivity
+   * 1 for specific volume of vapor
-   * 0.1 for specific volume of vapor
+   * 1 for specific volume of saturated vapor (steam)

 Scaling factors for other variables can be calculated based on their relationships with the user-supplied or default scaling factors.